 Below we will survey popular options for adding voice interfaces to a mobile app, starting with cross-platform technologies and then exploring platform-specific solutions.
 Compare cloud APIs (Amazon Lex, Google Dialogflow, IBM Watson), Picovoice, PocketSphinx, Kaldi, Mozilla DeepSpeech, Rasa, iOS Speech Recognition API, SiriKit, Android SpeechRecognizer, and Google Assistant Actions across various factors including accuracy, flexibility and cost before building voice UIs on mobile.

-There are two drawbacks with cloud voice recognition: lack of privacy and high operating cost.
+There are two drawbacks to cloud voice recognition: lack of privacy and high operating cost.
 The voice data goes out of the device, which raises privacy concerns.
 Data transfer in certain use cases, such as health care, may breach regulatory compliance.
 Cloud providers charge per API call!
-This can become unbearably expensive as you gain customer traction.
-For example, Google Dialogflow charges $0.0065 per API call.
-A voice-enabled application with 4 voice interactions per day costs $9.49 per user per year, while 100 voice interactions a day pushes the cost up to $237.25.
-The figure below provides a more comprehensive comparison of Picovoice vs Amazon Lex, Microsoft LUIS, Google Dialogflow, and IBM Watson.
+It can become unbearably expensive with a large user base and high engagement.
+When a user interacts with voice features hundreds of times a month, the cloud bill goes above a couple of hundred dollars per user per year.

 The need for connectivity makes it impossible to provide a reliable and responsive experience as the existence and quality of an Internet connection are not guaranteed.
 Finally, cloud-based solutions are particularly inefficient in terms of battery power consumption.
 They need to stream data to and from the device, which limits their usefulness in always-listening and long-running applications.